Spectral triples from stationary Bratteli diagrams: Preliminaries for spectral triples

 \section{Preliminaries for spectral triples}

-A spectral triple $(\Aa, \HS, D)$ for a unital $C^\ast$-algebra $\Aa$ is given by a Hilbert space $\HS$ carrying a faithfull representation $\pi$ of $\Aa$ by bounded operators, and an unbounded self-adjoint operator $D$ on $\HS$ with compact resolvent, such that the set of $a\in \Aa$ for which the commutator $[D,\pi(a)]$ extends to a bounded operator on $\HS$ forms a dense subalgebra $\Aa_0 \subset \Aa$.
+A spectral triple $(\Aa, \HS, D)$ for a unital $C^\ast$-algebra $\Aa$ is given by a Hilbert space $\HS$ carrying a faithfull representation $\pi$ of $\Aa$ by bounded operators, and an unbounded self-adjoint operator $D$ on $\HS$ with compact resolvent such that, the set of $a\in \Aa$ for which the commutator $[D,\pi(a)]$ extends to a bounded operator on $\HS$ forms a dense subalgebra $\Aa_0 \subset \Aa$.
 The operator $D$ is referred to as the Dirac operator.
+In all examples here it will be assumed to be invertible, with compact inverse.
 The spectral triple $(\Aa, \HS, D)$ is termed {\em even} if there exists a $\ZM / 2$-grading operator $\chi$ on $\HS$ which commutes with $\pi(a)$, $a\in \Aa$, and anticommutes with $D$.

-We will here consider the case of commutative $C^\ast$-algebras, $\Aa=(C(X), \|\cdot \|_\infty)$, of continuous functions over a compact Hausdorff space $X$ with the sup-norm, so we may speak about a spectral triple for the space $X$.
+We will consider here the case of commutative $C^\ast$-algebras, $\Aa=(C(X), \|\cdot \|_\infty)$, of continuous functions over a compact Hausdorff space $X$ with the sup-norm, so we may speak about a spectral triple for the space $X$.
 The spaces we consider will be far from being manifolds and our main interest lies in the differential structure defined by the spectral triple.
 More specifically we restrict our attention to the Laplace operator(s) defined by it.
-The approach to defining Laplace operators via spectral triples has been considered earlier, for fractals by \cite{GI03,GI05,Lap97} and for ultrametric Cantor sets and tiling spaces in \cite{PB09,JS10,KS10}.
+The approach to defining Laplace operators via spectral triples has been considered earlier, for fractals by \cite{GI03,GI05,La97} and for ultrametric Cantor sets and tiling spaces in \cite{PB09,JS10,KS10}.